nikitaabo/car-sharing-app/README.md

 Challenge:
 There was a need to provide an opportunity to create online payments for rentals.
 Solution:
-Leveraged official documentation and examples to ensure smooth integration with application.
+Leveraged official documentation and examples to ensure smooth integration with the application.

 ## Postman Collection
 A Postman collection with all API requests for testing and interacting with the application is included in the project.

 ### How to Use
-1. Locate the collection in the postman folder:
+1. Locate the collection in the `postman` folder:
-  * File path: ./postman/car_sharing_postman_collection.json
+  * File path: `./postman/car_sharing_postman_collection.json`

 Import into Postman:

 2. Open Postman.
   * Click the Import button in the top-left corner.
-  * Choose the file from the postman folder.
+  * Choose the file from the `postman` folder.
-  * The collection will be added to your workspace, ready for testing!
+  * The collection will be added to your workspace and will be ready for testing!

 This project demonstrates my ability to design and develop a modern backend application for real-world scenarios using Java and related technologies.
 Feel free to explore, test, and contribute! 😊